New directions for deep learning in cancer research through concept explainability and virtual experimentation.

 Availability of Histopathology Slides

-Because histopathology slides are ubiquitously available for any patient with a solid tumor, DL is a broad tool for translational studies, enabling researchers to extract molecular information and make predictions about clinical outcomes.
+Because histopathology slides are ubiquitously available for any patient with a solid tumor, DL is a broad tool for translational studies.
+It enables researchers to extract molecular information and make predictions about clinical outcomes.

 Limitations of Deep Learning